Grandma Brubaker’s Orange Cookies

 - Pinch salt

-- Juice and peel of 2 medium navel oranges
+- Juice and grated zest of 2 medium navel oranges

 - 2 cups confectioners' sugar